WINTERSESSION IN BERLIN, JANUARY 2022

 German Language and Culture taught in Berlin, Germany (1.0 credit)

-The German Studies Department is pleased to offer this educational opportunity in January 2018.
+The German Studies Department is pleased to offer this educational opportunity.
 This course will be taught by a faculty member of the German Studies Department and will provide an intensive language experience, which includes daily classroom instruction in Intermediate German as well as an exploration of the daily life, history, and culture of this European metropolis.
 Students earn 1.0 unit of credit for this course as they would when they take German 202 on campus.

 German 202W offers language instruction equivalent to Ger 202 on campus, but it differs from the on-campus version as we will be taking advantage of the immediate cultural context available to us on site in Berlin.
 The cultural component of the course will explore Berlin’s legacy as a political and cultural capital with a rich artistic heritage.
 The course will include a number of mandatory cultural site visits.